okimar42/Sentiment-Analysis/README.md

    You should see a version string, not an error.

 This is required for advanced Docker workflows, multi-arch builds, and for development scripts that use Buildx features.

+## CI/CD

+- Automated tests and linting run on every push via GitHub Actions.
+- Code coverage is reported for both backend (pytest-cov) and frontend (Jest) and uploaded to Codecov.